 In addition to the information in this report, students/employees are informed during orientation about security procedures that are available.
-A "Critical Incident Guide" is also post in classrooms and other areas around the school to provide quick access to security procedures.
+An evacuation map is also posted in classrooms and other areas around the school to provide quick access to security procedures.